Who will I be working with?

 Can I attend if I’m not a filmmaker?

 Yes.
 The Catalyst Workshops are not production focused.
 The workshops provide for the strategic planning of a campaign to use media to make a measurable impact.
 While some participants will be experienced or emerging filmmakers, others will bring valuable skills in social media, communication strategy, outreach, and conservation.
-The only requirement is a passion to collaborate with others to make change in healthy oceans or renewable energy solutions.

 Should I apply as an individual or an organization?

 The Catalyst Workshops are structured such that each participant team completes a Capstone Project that is focused on a partner organization's campaign and goals.
 Filmmakers and other participants will be paired by CMG with a staff member from the partner organization in teams of three.

 If your organization would like to be a partner & have a Capstone Project focused on your organization, please contact us directly (email@example.com).
 You will need to identify a staff member who would attend the workshop.
 In the past we have had Executive Directors, Founders, Directors of Marketing, Social Impact, and Programs at our workshops.
 (We require a director-level or higher staff member.)